 • A FOP is the Fund, Organization, and Program that will be used to issue your reimbursement.
 If you do not know which FOP to use, please speak to your Business Manager or Budget Officer.

 • Transportation: airfare, baggage fee, seat selection, vehicle rentals, taxis, parking, shuttles, buses, trains, mileage, fuel

 • Accommodations: Hotel, Air B&B, token given when staying with friends/relatives (with receipt).

 • Meals: with receipts, hospitality, or per diem allowances

 The expenses may be purchased using the University Travel Credit Card, or you may seek reimbursement after going out of pocket for these expenses (with the exception of airfare as that is allowed only on the University’s Corporate Card or the personally issued University Travel Credit Card.

-• Documentation of expenses must be comprehensive and the original detailed receipts or other original documentation (such as conference agendas or departmental pre-approval forms) must be included.
-Receipts must clearly itemize the charges in details.
+•Documentation of expenses must be comprehensive and the original detailed receipts or other original documentation (such as conference agendas or departmental pre-approval forms) must be included.
+Receipts must clearly itemize the charges in detail.

 An approval flow is the approval path that your claim must take in order to be processed.
 Your claim is likely to be subject to several levels of approval.

 Many departments have a designated "pre-approver".
 This is someone who will review your claims before they go to your one-over-one and any other approvers.
 If your claims are routed to a pre-approver, your expenses are still required to be approved by your direct one-over-one.
 Your pre-approver may forward it to your one-over-one and add any additional approval steps, or may require you to add them.
 Check with your pre-approver or one-over-one for the procedure you'll need to follow within your unit.